 The New York Local Government Assistance Corporation (Corporation) was established by Chapter 220, of the Laws of 1990 (as amended) to issue up to \$4.7 billion in long-term debt, in order to finance certain local assistance payments appropriated by the State of New York (State), in addition to bonds necessary to fund a capital reserve account, costs of issuance and up to six months of capitalized interest.
 Issuance of these bonds eliminated the need for the State's annual "Spring Borrowing."
 Prior to the creation of the Corporation, certain large payments due to the State's local government units were made in the first quarter of the State's fiscal year, particularly in support of primary and secondary education, while revenues were received more evenly throughout the fiscal year.
 To meet these payments, the State issued short-term tax and revenue anticipation notes referred to as the annual "Spring Borrowing."
-Primarily as a result of bond issuances by the State does not project the need for a Spring Borrowing in its 2010 fiscal year.
-The fiscal year ended March 31, 2009 was the eighteenth year of the Corporation's existence.
+Primarily as a result of bond issuances by the Corporation, there was no Spring Borrowing in the State's 1995 through 2010 fiscal years.
+The fiscal year ended March 31, 2010 was the nineteenth year of the Corporation's existence.
 The Corporation is a blended component unit of the State and its continued operations are almost entirely dependent upon the annual appropriations received from the State.